 Paul also has experience in the US healthcare provider market, having managed a hundred-person clinical laboratory assisting physicians treating pain and addiction.
 He started his career in computational physics as a VP and executive officer at Ansoft (NASDAQ: ANST).
 He has a BSEE from Carnegie-Mellon, and an MBA from IMD in Lausanne.

-A. Eden Evins, MD MPH, SVP of Medical Affairs.
+A. Eden Evins, MD MPH.
 In addition to serving as Altimate’s senior medical officer, Dr. Evins is The Cox Family Professor of Psychiatry in the field of Addiction Medicine, Harvard Medical School and the founder and Director of the Center For Addiction Medicine at MGH.

 Dr. Evins has nearly two decades of experience studying the efficacy of pharmacotherapeutic cessation aids in smokers including those with serious mental illness, and on the effect of nicotine on cognitive performance in those with and without schizophrenia.
 She has conducted a series of studies that have changed clinical practice guidelines for smoking cessation for those with serious mental illness.
 Cochrane Reviews on smoking cessation in schizophrenia are based largely on this work.
 Dr. Evins has extensive ties with Community Health Centers that have made it possible to conduct large clinical studies.